-Cost data are important since they are the basis in making decisions that are geared towards maximizing profit, or attaining other objectives.
+Cost data is important since they are the basis in making decisions that are geared towards maximizing profit, or attaining company objectives.
+Costs, when classified according to usefulness in decision-making, may be classified into relevant and irrelevant costs.

 However, not all costs are important in decision-making.
 Relevant costs refer to those that will differ between different alternatives.
 Irrelevant costs are those that will not cause any difference when choosing one alternative over another.

 As mentioned earlier, relevant costs are those that will differ between different alternatives.
-Relevant costs include expected costs to be incurred as well as benefits forgone when choosing one alternative over another (opportunity costs).
+Relevant costs include expected costs to be incurred as well as benefits forgone when choosing one alternative over another (known as opportunity costs).

 The difference in costs in choosing one alternative over another is known as differential cost.
 Incremental cost refers to the increase in cost when choosing an alternative.
 These terms are often used interchangeably.